Action of $W$-type operators on Schur functions and Schur Q-functions: Preliminaries

 for Q-functions (where $\rho=-1$, see Example 8 on page 263 in \cite{Mac}).
 Hence it is much easier to represent $S_\la$ (respectively $Q_\la$) as a linear combination of $S_\mu$ ( respectively $Q_{\mu}$) with $\mu$ being partitions.

-Since multiplication operators $t_n$ and derivation operators $\frac{\partial}{\partial t_n}$ do not commute, we can not simply add the two exponents on the tight hand side of equation \eqref{eqn:def B} to form a single exponential function.
-To avoid such problems, it is convenient to introduce the normal ordering $": \,\, :"$ for products of differential operators, which always shift derivation operators $\frac{\partial}{\partial t_n}$ to the right of multiplication operators $t_n$ (see, for example, Chapter 5.2 in \cite{DJM}).
+Since multiplication operators $t_n$ and derivation operators $\frac{\partial}{\partial t_n}$ do not commute, we can not simply add the two exponents on the right hand side of equation \eqref{eqn:def B} to form a single exponential function.
+To avoid such problems, it is convenient to introduce the normal ordering $``: \,\, :"$ for products of differential operators, which always shift derivation operators $\frac{\partial}{\partial t_n}$ to the right of multiplication operators $t_n$.
 For example, for all $m$ and $n$,